-Employees are prohibited from using their job title, the college's name, and/or the college’s property for private profit or benefit.
+Employees are prohibited from using their job title, the College's name, and/or the College’s property for personal profit or benefit.

 A member of the employee’s immediate family, extended family, or household;

-An organization in which the employee or a member of his/her immediate family, extended family, or household is an officer, director, or employee;
+An organization in which the employee or a member of their immediate family, extended family, or household is an officer, director, or employee;

-A person or organization with whom the employee or a member of his/her immediate family, extended family, or household is negotiating employment or has any arrangement concerning prospective employment; or
+A person or organization with whom the employee or a member of their immediate family, extended family, or household is negotiating employment or has any arrangement concerning prospective employment; or

 A friend of the employee.